gilbertorgit/jnpr_apstra_kvm/README.md

 ## Pre-requisites configs

-This test lab has beeen built and tested usign:
+This test lab has been built and tested usign:

 ```
 1. Ubuntu 16.04